AnotherKamila/kamila.is/teaching/shell/index.md

 If you see this, reload the page.
 </asciinema-player>

-## An appetiser: A bit of fishy awesomeness

-Notice that Fish suggests things you might want to type, and the predictions get better over time.
-Press the right arrow to accept the suggestion.
-This does not immediately execute the command, you can still edit it, so do not be afraid to press right arrow a lot :-)

-Also: Notice that Fish colors what you type to help you easily see what you're doing.
-For example, text highlighted red is an error (non-existent command, unclosed quotes, or something like that); underlined text is an existing file; and similar.
-This helps immediately see things like typos, and over time your subconsciousness will magically correct such things for you (speaking from experience here).
+If you have `fish` running, we can dive right in!

 # Moving around the filesystem

 ## Basics

-Similarly to Windows, files on Unix-like systems are arranged in directories (folders).
+Similarly to other operating systems, files on Unix-like systems are arranged in directories (folders).

+All commands are run from a directory, and your shell knows which directory you are in.
+Many commands will work in the current directory unless you tell them otherwise.

-You can use the `cd` (change directory) command to go to a directory, and the `ls` command to list the contents of a directory:
+You can use the`ls` command to list the contents of a directory, and the `cd` (change directory) command to go to another directory:

 <asciinema-player src="cast/cd-ls.cast">If you see this, reload the page.</asciinema-player>

-As you probably noticed, your shell knows which directory you are in currently, and `cd` tells it to change it.
-Many commands (such as `ls`) will work in the current directory unless told otherwise.

 The *shortened* path to the current directory is displayed in the command prompt: if you see e.g. `kamila@mymachine ~/M/Album2>`, you know you are in the directory `Album2`, which is inside something that begins with an M (in this case `Music`).
 The `~` stands for your home directory.
 (The first part of the prompt is your username and hostname.)